Troubleshooting the ADMIN$ or IPC$ shares can be a painful ordeal for some.

-In the previous post, we setup a very basic Exim SMTP server for relaying outgoing mail to your ISP from your server.
+In the previous post, we setup a very basic Exim SMTP server for relaying outgoing mail to GMail from your server.
 Now, we are going to look at troubleshooting your Exim installation, and dealing with issues that may come up.